OtabekAz/qa5-project/_DOCS/user/register.md

 ### About

-* should contain at least one character in any language;
+* should contain at least one character of any language;
-* number of characters in the field is unlimited;
+* number of characters in this field is unlimited;
 * a user will need to fill out information about his/her experience, skills or hobbies.

 ### My goals

-* a user will need to fill out a short information on his/her goals and expectations from this course, as well as his/her overall professional goals in the field of IT after completion of the course;
+* a user will fill out a short information on his/her expectations from this course, goals he/she wants to achieve upon completion of the course, as well as his/her overall professional goals in the field of IT;
 * user can use his/her preferred language;
-* the field should contain at least one any character in any language;
+* the field should contain at least one any character of any language;
-* number of characters in the field is unlimited.
+* number of characters in this field is unlimited

 ### English level

  This field is to obtain information on the user's English proficiency level.
-  Drop down menu offered 9 items:
+The drop-down menu will offer the following nine options:
 * Zero
 * Beginner
 * Elementary